MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 ## UEFI Devices page

-The Devices page allows you to  enable or disable specific components on eligible devices, including Surface Pro 8, Surface Go 3, Surface Laptop Studio, Surface Pro 7+, Surface Pro 7, Surface Pro X, Surface Laptop 4, Surface Laptop 3, Surface Laptop SE, and Surface Book 3.
+The Devices page allows you to  enable or disable specific components on eligible devices.
 Components consist of the following:

 - Docking USB port